Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

        -  ``VIDEO_VSYNC_FIELD_UNKNOWN``

-       -  FIELD_UNKNOWN can be used if the hardware does not know whether the Vsync is for an odd, even or progressive (i.e. non-interlaced) field.
+       -  FIELD_UNKNOWN can be used if the woke hardware does not know whether the woke Vsync is for an odd, even or progressive (i.e. non-interlaced) field.

     -  ..